-Keep in mind, if you have entertaining stories you can get away with this.
+Keep in mind, if you have entertaining stories you can get away with this (sometimes you can get away with this if you have a deep, powerful voice as well).
 But these people almost universally don’t seem to have anything entertaining to say.

 And finally, they completely ignore the people around them and how uncomfortable they are.
 But you’re still supposed to be thankful that they’re around.